FORD FOUNDATION POSTDOCTORAL FELLOWSHIP

 Eligibility to apply for a postdoctoral fellowship is limited to:

-- Individuals awarded a Ph.D. or Sc.D. degree no earlier than December 6, 2011 and no later than December 6, 2018 in an eligible research-based field from a U.S. institution of higher education.
+- Individuals who have completed all the requirements for a Ph.D. or Sc.D. degree, including successful defense of the dissertation, no earlier than December 8, 2015 and no later than December 8, 2022 in an eligible research-based field from a U.S. institution of higher education.

 HOW TO APPLY